rcorcs/apref/README.md

 This is a source-to-source Haskell compiler that automatically identifies and rewrites recursive functions in a parallel form.

+### References

 [An Algebraic Framework for Parallelizing Recurrence in Functional Programming](http://dx.doi.org/10.1007/978-3-319-45279-1_10)
 Rodrigo C. O. Rocha, Luís F. W. Góes, Fernando M. Q. Pereira
+SBLP 2016 - Brazilian Symposium on Programming Languages

 ### Example